Payment Card Industry Data Security Standard: Controversy and criticism

-Card brands Visa and Mastercard impose fines for non-compliance.
-Many business owners criticize the PCI DSS system for issuing such fines.
-Stephen and Theodora "Cissy" McComb, owners of Cisero's Ristorante and Nightclub in Park City, Utah, were fined for a breach for which two forensics firms could not find evidence:
+The major payment card brands impose fines for non-compliance.
+Some business owners, small business owners especially, criticize the PCI DSS system because the payment card brands impose fines on businesses even if no fraud occurs.
+Stephen and Theodora "Cissy" McComb, owners of a small restaurant called Cisero's Ristorante and Nightclub in Park City, Utah, were fined for a breach for which two forensics firms could not find evidence.
+They claim the PCI DSS system exists primarily for major card brands to extract profit from these merchant companies rather than ensure cardholder data security.

-The McCombs assert that the PCI system is less a system for securing customer card data than a system for raking in profits for the card companies via fines and penalties.
-Visa and MasterCard impose fines on merchants even when there is no fraud loss at all, simply because the fines are "profitable to them," the McCombs say.

-Michael Jones, CIO of Michaels, testified before a U.S. Congressional subcommittee about the PCI DSS:
+Michael Jones, who was CIO of Michaels at the time, testified before a US Congressional subcommittee about the PCI DSS:

 [The PCI DSS requirements] are very expensive to implement, confusing to comply with, and ultimately subjective, both in their interpretation and in their enforcement.
 It is often stated that there are only twelve "Requirements" for PCI compliance.
 In fact there are over 220 sub-requirements; some of which can place an incredible burden on a retailer and many of which are subject to interpretation.

-The PCI DSS may compel businesses pay more attention to IT security, even if minimum standards are not enough to eradicate security problems.
+Proponents of the PCI DSS maintain that the PCI DSS may compel businesses to pay more attention to IT security, even if minimum standards are not enough to eradicate security problems.
 Bruce Schneier spoke in favor of the standard:

 Regulation—SOX, HIPAA, GLBA, the credit-card industry's PCI, the various disclosure laws, the European Data Protection Act, whatever—has been the best stick the industry has found to beat companies over the head with.
 And it works.
 Regulation forces companies to take security more seriously, and sells more products and services.

 PCI Council general manager Bob Russo responded to objections by the National Retail Federation:

 [PCI is a structured] blend ... [of] specificity and high-level concepts [that allows] stakeholders the opportunity and flexibility to work with Qualified Security Assessors (QSAs) to determine appropriate security controls within their environment that meet the intent of the PCI standards.